KSP-KOS/KOS/doc/source/general/parts_and_partmodules.rst

       LOG P:MODULES TO MODLIST.
     }.

 Do that, and the file MODLIST should now contain a verbose dump of all the module names of all the parts on your ship.
-You can get any of the modules now by using Part:GETMODULE("module name").
+You can get any of the modules now by using Part:MODULES:ModuleName.

 What are the names of the stuff that a PartModule can do?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 These three suffixes tell you everything a part module can do::

-    SET MOD TO P:GETMODULE("some name here").
+    SET MOD TO P:MODULE:SomeModuleName.
     LOG ("These are all the things that I can currently USE GETFIELD AND SETFIELD ON IN " + MOD:NAME + ":") TO NAMELIST.
     LOG MOD:ALLFIELDS TO NAMELIST.
     LOG ("These are all the things that I can currently USE DOEVENT ON IN " +  MOD:NAME + ":") TO NAMELIST.